 Confirming the Regional Board's lack of knowledge of the impacts and quality of the discharge, each constituent for which mixing is being granted contains the following statement: "There is currently insufficient effluent data to determine if the Facility can meet more stringent performance-based effluent limitations for ammonia.
 In future permit renewals, the effluent limitations may be reduced (i.e. made more stringent) based on Facility performance.
 This will ensure that an over allocation of the assimilative capacity is not allowed and ensures compliance with state and federal antidegradation requirements."
 The Regional Board cannot reliably calculate a mixing zone without the knowledge of the capabilities of the wastewater treatment system.
-The Regional Board cannot state that a mixing zone is as small as is practicable without the knowledge of the capabilities of the capabilities of the capabilities of the wastewater treatment system.
+The Regional Board cannot state that a mixing zone is as small as is practicable without the knowledge of the capabilities of the wastewater treatment system.
+The Regional Board does not know the flow regimes in the receiving stream, the ultimate quality of the wastewater discharge or the water quality in the receiving stream; yet rushes ahead in granting a mixing zone.

 "A mixing zone is an area where an effluent discharge undergoes initial dilution and is extended to cover the secondary mixing in the ambient waterbody.
 A mixing zone is an allocated impact zone where water quality criteria can be exceeded as long as acutely toxic conditions are prevented" according to EPA's Technical Support Document for Water Quality-based Toxics Control (TSD) (USEPA, 1991), (Water quality criteria must be met at the edge of a mixing zone.)
 Mixing zones are regions within public waters adjacent to point source discharges where pollutants are diluted and dispersed at concentrations that routinely exceed human health and aquatic life water quality standards (the maximum levels of pollutants that can be tolerated without endangering people, aquatic life, and wildlife.)
 Mixing zone policies allow a discharger's point of compliance with state and federal water quality standards to be moved from the "end of the pipe" to the outer boundaries of a dilution zone.
-The CWA was adopted to minimize and eventually eliminate the release of pollutants into public waters because fish were dving and people were getting sick.
+The CWA was adopted to minimize and eventually eliminate the release of pollutants into public waters because fish were dying and people were getting sick.
 The CWA requires water quality standards (WQS) be met in all waters to prohibit concentrations of pollutants at levels assumed to cause harm.
 Since WQS criteria are routinely exceeded in mixing zones it is likely that in some locations harm is occurring.
 The general public is rarely aware that local waters are being degraded within these mixing zones, the location of mixing zones within a waterbody, the nature and quantities of pollutants being diluted, the effects the pollutants might be having on human health or aquatic life, or the uses that may be harmed or eliminated by the discharge.
 Standing waist deep at a favorite fishing hole, a fisherman has no idea that he is in the middle of a mixing zone for pathogens for a sewage discharger that has not been required to adequately treat their waste.